-- Warcasters and warlocks are worth 10 army points each.
-Warcasters/warlocks consisting of multiple models with the warcaster/warlock type are worth only 10 points regardless of the number of models remaining.
-Models automatically included with the warcaster/warlock without the warcaster/warlock subtype (e.g., Scrapjack) do not affect warcaster/warlock scoring. - Warjacks and warbeasts are worth their point cost value. - Units and unit attachments are worth the unit's point cost.
+- Warcasters, warlocks, and infernal masters are worth 10 army points each.
+Warcasters/warlocks/infernal masters consisting of multiple models with the warcaster/warlock/infernal master type are worth only 10 points regardless of the number of models remaining.
+Models automatically included with the warcaster/warlock without the warcaster/warlock/infernal master subtype (e.g., Scrapjack) do not affect warcaster/ warlock/infernal master scoring. - Warjacks, warbeasts, and horrors are worth their point cost value. - Units and unit attachments are worth the unit's point cost.
 Models with the Attachment special rule add to the unit's value. - Solos are worth the point cost of the model.
 For multiplemodel solos, all the remaining models must be B2B with the same flag.

-2001-2018 Privateer Press, Inc. All Rights Reserved.
-Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Crucible Guard, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyrah®, Retribution, warcaster®, warjack®, HORDES®, Circle Orbors®, Circle, Grynkin: The Wicked Harvest, Grynkin, Legion of Everblight®, Legion, Skorne®, Trollbloods®, Trollblood, warbeast, Steamroller, War Room, and all associated logos and slogans are trademarks of Privateer Press, Inc. Permission is hereby granted to photocopy and retain electronic copies.
-Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, trademarks, or other notices contained therein or preserve all marks associated therewith.
-Privateer Press reserves the right to remove this permission or revise contents herein at any
+©2001-2021 Privateer Press, Inc. All Rights Reserved.
+Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyrah®, Retribution, warcaster@, warjack@, HORDES®, Circle Orboros®, Circle, Grymkin, Grymkin: The Wickel Harvest, Legion of Everblight®, Legion, Skorne@, Trollbloods®, Trollbloods, Warbeast, Steamroller, War Room, Infernals, and all associated logos and slogans are trademarks of Privateer Press, Inc. Permission is hereby granted to photocopy and retain electronic copies.
+Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, trademarks, or other notices contained therein or preserve all marks associated therewith, Privateer Press reserves the right to remove this permission or revise contents herein at any time for any teason.